 Try to name an extremity more important to our quality of life than a healthy pair of hands.
 Odds are you’re using them right now to type, swipe, or scroll and not thinking twice about it — unless you are among the 12 million Americans with carpal tunnel syndrome.

-An innovative procedure that pairs a minimally invasive surgical technique with ultrasound technology offers these patients relief without the painful scars, lingering palm pain, and long recovery times that often accompany open wrist surgery.
+An innovative procedure that pairs a minimally invasive nonsurgical technique with ultrasound technology offers these patients relief without the painful scars, lingering palm pain, and long recovery times that often accompany open wrist surgery.

 “This is a complete game-changer for so many people who put off traditional carpal tunnel surgery,” says Shaun Garff, DO, sports medicine specialist on the medical staff at Methodist Mansfield Medical Center.
 “Patients go home almost immediately with little more than a bandage on their wrist.”